This is a list of things to do in Valencia with kids.

 Jump to Your Heart’s Content at Fun Jump Trampoline Park

-Valencia is a wonderful city filled with culture and history but sometimes you just want to go someplace that’s just about the fun.
+Valencia is a wonderful city filled with culture and history.
+But sometimes you want to go someplace that’s just about the fun.
 Fun Jump Trampoline Park more than fits the bill with more than 26,000 square feet [2500 square meters for my metric friends] of play space.
 Battle it out above foam blocks, practice your parkour, play basketball, learn to rock climb, or just jump until you can’t jump anymore — there’s space for it all here.
 Kids must be 4 years of age or older to jump but there is a play space for the younger kiddos too while they wait on their older siblings.

 Take a free walking tour around the city